- 11.5 - Released in 2012

 Use ALTER SESSION SET SQL_TRACE = TRUE;

-What is the difference between the SQL*Loader and IMPORT utilities?
+What is the difference between the SQL*Loader and IMPORT

 These two Oracle utilities are used for loading data into the database.
 The difference is that the import utility relies on the data being produced by another Oracle utility EXPORT while the SQL*Loader utility allows data to be loaded that has been produced by other utilities from different data sources just so long as it conforms to ASCII formatted or delimited files.